 The Operational Amplifier is basically the direct-coupled amplifier.
 By the term direct coupled means that the Operational Amplifier can amplify the DC signal in the same way as the AC signal.
 Therefore, the Operational Amplifier becomes more vulnerable to the DC imperfections such as the DC offset voltage.
 Let us try to understand the effect of the DC offset voltage with an example.
 Consider that you are using the Operational Amplifier in inverting configuration with the closed loop gain of 1000.
 That is the signal applied at the inverting terminal will amplified by 100 times.
 Now tie the Inverting and Non-Inverting terminals together and connect it to ground so that both the input terminals are at same potential.
 However as we noticed in the earlier discussion that due to the DC offset voltage the output voltage will be non-zero so let us assume that the magnitude of the DC offset voltage is 5 millivolts and you must have figured out that at the output the voltage will be 1000 times the 5 millivolts that is 5 volts.
 If you apply the signal at this configuration the signal will have a DC offset of 5 volts from the ground and if you are using the Operational Amplifier with low power supply this DC offset voltage will act to saturate the Operational Amplifier and thus the complete recursion of the amplified signal cannot be obtained.
 The overall effect can be understood from the figure below:

 As can be seen in the picture above that the offset voltage can be either negative or positive.
 Notice in the image above that in case of the negative offset voltage the output waveform is below the zero reference line and in case of the positive voltage the output waveform is above the zero reference line.

-That is all for now I hope this post would be helpful for you.
+That is all for now I hope this post op amp offset voltage would be helpful for you.
 In next post I will come with more important concepts and applications of the Operational Amplifier. till then stay connected, keep reading and stay connected.